Green-Halo/QuantizedLLMs/README.md

    python experiment-runner/examples/llm/Config.py
    ```
 This command initiates the quantization experiments on the LLaMA3-8B model using 4-bit and 8-bit precision levels.
 The experiment assesses the impact of quantization on energy efficiency, accuracy, and resource utilization across various NLP tasks, including those in the GLUE and IMDB datasets.

+### Quantization
+The quantization code can be found in the `quantization` folder.

+### Data Analysis
+Statistical tests and visualizations are performed using R scripts to interpret the impact of quantization effectively.
+All data analysis scripts are stored in the `data-analysis` folder.